There are scores of articles telling us fat people we’re really “beautiful” but we need to:

 We’re all at different levels in self-acceptance.
 It’s not for me, or anyone else, to tell you you’re beautiful.
 That’s between you and your you.
 And while I may make suggestions about clothing if you ask me, I hope that I am not so arrogant and blind that I will hand you a set of “rules” you should follow about how to dress.
-Just, you know, keep your private stuff private and we’re all good.1 Would I like to guide you away from some stuff?
+Just, you know, keep your private stuff private and we’re all good.
+1)You saw the youtube clip where I started ranting about thong flashing.
+Would I like to guide you away from some stuff?
 Definitely.
 But if that’s what you need to wear to feel safe, I’ll help you find it.

 I’d rather be honest than faux positive.
 I really do want to help, and sometimes that means doing what I can to stand between my readers and marketing manipulation and way behind-the-times thinking on what is and isn’t okay for fat people.
 I want to help, but I can’t fix.
 And ultimately we all can only help ourselves.
 So what sparked this particular rant is not something you will ever see on my end, and certainly I can’t and won’t put mommy censors on your computers.
 You are, overwhelmingly adults, and can probably handle it.
 But as long as I’m running this blog, I will do my best not to subject you to fat-phobic articles in the guise of “advice.”

 |1.||↑||You saw the youtube clip where I started ranting about thong flashing.|